 Past research projects

-- While we have worked in the Indian Creek watershed for many years, we recently completed a physical and chemical assessment of the watershed for the Indian Creek Watershed Management Authority.
+- While we have worked in the Indian Creek watershed for many years, we completed a physical and chemical assessment of the watershed for the Indian Creek Watershed Management Authority.
 This organization includes representatives from Cedar Rapids, Marion, Hiawatha, Robins, Linn County, and the NRCS.
 You can read the "plan" by clicking on the button on the home page.

 - A summary presentation on the water quality part of the project, presented on August 13, 2014, is available at the Indian Creek Watershed Management Authority website (under Indian Creek Watershed Plan - Water Quality Goals).
 If you're really interested, you can watch the video of the presentations.
 (Try Internet Explorer if you have trouble playing the video.)